search

 • Ask if you don’t know someone’s pronouns.

-• Add your pronouns to your signature and advocate for this to be best practise.
+• Add your pronouns to your signature and advocate for this to be best practice.

 • Be neutral in your language.